 Tips On How To Improve Your Emotional Intelligence

-1) Practice self-awareness:
+1) Practice Self-Awareness:

 2) Get Outside Input:

-3) Open up: Let people see the real you.
+3) Open up:

 4) Embrace feedback: